orbeon/orbeon-forms-doc/form-runner/api/persistence/custom-persistence-providers.md

 - Relational
     - This is the default provider, or rather an implementation that supports a series of providers, one for each of the following databases:
-        - PostgreSQL
+        - `postgresql`: PostgreSQL
-        - MySQL
+        - `mysql`: MySQL
-        - Oracle
+        - `oracle`: Oracle
-        - SQL Server
+        - `sqlserver`: SQL Server
-        - DB2
+        - `db2`: DB2
-        - SQLite
+        - `sqlite`: SQLite
 - eXist XML database
     - Support for eXist is deprecated since Orbeon Forms 2019.1 and removed with Orbeon Forms 2023.1.
 Therefore, this provider will not be discussed further in this document.

 ## Custom persistence providers

-Until Orbeon Forms 2022.1.x, it was possible to implement your own persistence implementation.
-However, it was difficult to handle some features, including:
+Before Orbeon Forms 2023.1, it was already possible to implement your own persistence implementation.
+However, it was difficult to implement some features, including:

 - versioning
 - permission checks